Holy Trinity CE School

 - children learn to be strong and independent through positive relationships

 The direct and systematic teaching of phonics is a key part in children’s ability to become confident readers.
-At Holy Trinity we use LCP Planning which follows the Letters and Sounds programme.
-We also adapt the teaching to ensure the changes in the national curriculum requirements are met.
+At Holy Trinity we currently use the Letters and Sounds programme moving to Little Wandle Letters and Sounds in the Spring Term.
+We adapt the teaching to ensure the changes in the national curriculum requirements are met.

 Link to our pages: https://bit.ly/38ITPvd